clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

         ...

 ```
-For this example to work, use the theme and style options from [above]({{< ref "cookbook/lvgl#lvgl-cookbook-theme" >}}).
+For this example to work, use the theme and style options from [Theme and style definitions]({{< ref "cookbook/lvgl#lvgl-cookbook-theme" >}}).

 {{< anchor "lvgl-cookbook-flex" >}}

 ## Flex layout positioning

-[lvgl-layouts]({{< ref "components/lvgl/_index#lvgl-layouts" >}}) aim to position widgets automatically, eliminating the need to specify coordinates to position each widget.
+[Layouts]({{< ref "components/lvgl/_index#lvgl-layouts" >}}) aim to position widgets automatically, eliminating the need to specify coordinates to position each widget.
 This is a great way to simplify your configuration containing many widgets as it allows you to even omit alignment options.

 ![This example illustrates a control panel for three covers, made up of labels and discrete buttons.
 Although a button matrix could also be suitable for this, you might still prefer fully-featured individual buttons, as they offer a wider range of customization possibilities as seen in the :ref:`lvgl-cookbook-cover` example.
 Here we use the **Flex** layout:](../images/lvgl_cook_flex_layout.png)
 *This example illustrates a control panel for three covers, made up of labels and discrete buttons.
 Although a button matrix could also be suitable for this, you might still prefer fully-featured individual buttons, as they offer a wider range of customization possibilities as seen in the :ref:`lvgl-cookbook-cover` example.
 Here we use the **Flex** layout:*